sunfounder/newton-lab-kit/docs/source/pyproject/py_led_bar.rst

 **Conclusion**

-By controlling each LED individually, we've created a simple yet effective level display using the Raspberry Pi Pico.
+By controlling each LED individually, we've created a simple yet effective level display using the Raspberry Pi Pico 2.
 This project demonstrates the power of lists and loops in Python, allowing us to manage multiple outputs efficiently.

 Understanding how to work with multiple GPIO pins and using programming structures like lists and loops is essential for more complex projects, such as creating animations, controlling multiple sensors, or building interactive devices.